Renovating investment propertiesRenovations, Tips and Advice

 This article is not intended to be financial advice – you should not rely on this as being financial advice, we accept no responsibility for people who rely on anything I write in this article.
 Everyone’s personal circumstances are different and you should get independent, professional financial advice before making any financial or investment decisions.

 The Brisbane property market has changed quite a bit in the post-GFC years; perhaps most noticeably in the area of investment properties.
-As a Brisbane architect, I have seen quite a shift in the way smart investors are approaching the current property market and in particular, their approach to renovating investment properties.
+As an architect, I have seen quite a shift in the way smart investors are approaching the current property market and in particular, their approach to renovating investment properties.

 Fix & Flick in the good old days